Analysis | The conservative knives come out for Brett Kavanaugh

 “In retrospect, he just hasn’t had the courage you need to be a great justice,” Trump said.
 “I’m basing this on more than just the election.”

 You don’t have to look closely to see the similarities between what Trump was saying then and what other prominent Republicans are saying now: He doesn’t have the “courage” or the “backbone.”
 The left “broke” him.
-He’s may actually be a liberal.
+He may actually be a liberal.

 It’s a rather transparent effort to appeal to the side of Kavanaugh that we saw during his confirmation hearings — the fiery jurist who responded angrily to the allegations made against him.
 And more than that, Kavanaugh seemed to suggest some kind of retribution.